kazupon/vue-validator/README.md

 If you specified the `myValidation` to namespace option, you can access validation result name as `myValidation`.

-If you did not specify, you can access validation result name as 'valiadtion' (default).
+If you did not specify, you can access validation result name as `valiadtion` (default).

 #### valid
 Specify `valid` data scope name.

 If you specified the `myValid` to namespace option, you can access validation result name as `myValid`.

-If you did not specify, you can access validation result name as 'valid' (default).
+If you did not specify, you can access validation result name as `valid` (default).

 #### invalid
 Specify `invalid` data scope name

 If you specified the `myInvalid` to namespace option, you can access validation result name as `myInvalid`.

-If you did not specify, you can access validation result name as 'invalid' (default).
+If you did not specify, you can access validation result name as `invalid` (default).

 #### dirty
 Specify `dirty` data scope name

 If you specified the `myDirty` to namespace option, you can access validation result name as `myDirty`.

-If you did not specify, you can access validation result name as 'dirty' (default).
+If you did not specify, you can access validation result name as `dirty` (default).

 ## Plugin Options